The Ultimate Guide to NZBGet

 What is NZBGet?

-NZBGet is the latest and greatest in Usenet downloaders.
+NZBGet is the latest and greatest in NZB downloaders.
 In the tradition of SABnzbd, it runs in the user's browser offering a slick, minimalist interface that is remarkably easy to get the hang of.
 New users generally have no issue feeling their way through the process of installing and setting up the software.

 These are just a few of the reasons why so many users have begun transitioning from SABnzbd to NZBGet.